Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/clashchannel/refresh.md

 ### Permissions needed:
 >**None** - every user on a server can use this command (as long as not further restricted by permission) {.is-success}

->**Manage channels** - only users with this permission ("moderators"/"administrators") can use this command as it affects Zoe for the server more deeply {.is-warning}

 <br>